Home » Understanding Pearly Penile Papules » Pearly Penile Papules — Recovery Time — Healing Aftercare — What to Expect

 • Wounds not closing after two weeks

-These situations are extremely uncommon but should not be ignored.
+These complications are uncommon after professionally performed treatment but should not be ignored.

 Key Takeaway